-- On the Joomla 1.5 website, empty the Menu and Article Trash so that trashed articles are not migrated.
+- On the Joomla 1.5 website, empty the Menu and Article trash so that trashed items are not migrated.

 - On the Joomla 1.5 website, rename any Categories under a Section with the same name to avoid confusing SP Upgrade.

 - Create a Joomla 3.x website in a sub folder e.g. /new of the Joomla 1.5 website you wish to migrate.

 - On the Joomla 3.x website, install the SP Upgrade component.